Nike-Inc/cerberus-serverless-components/README.md

 **Read this first**

 This project is configured to load properties from environment specific profiles. in the [profile/ directory](profile) there is [example.properties](profile/example.properties), an example profile.
-Before deploying any of this serverless components you will need to create profiles for your desired environment.
+Before deploying any of these serverless components you will need to create profiles for your desired environment.

 1. Create a file named `global.properties` in the `profile` directory, and add all the global properties that are shared by all your environments.